 Hey!
-This is my opinion about online courses that are widely available on the internet as an alternative to classroom learning.
+This is my opinion about online courses that are widely available as an alternative to classroom learning.
 Before further discussing the feasibility of online courses, especially Coursera and edX, it would be better to equate the definition of an online course.

 What is an online course?

-So, the points I want to point out are online courses, virtual classes, and flexible timing.
-Although it depends heavily on the types of online courses offered such as online courses from educational institutions, university courses, training institutes, MOOCs, as well as e-learning sites.
+So, I want to point out online courses, virtual classes, and flexible timing.
+However, it depends heavily on the courses offered, such as online courses from educational institutions, university courses, training institutes, MOOCs, and e-learning sites.

 The goals of people taking online courses vary widely.
-Some want to add new knowledge and expand their horizons, others have to learn extra for the sake of their career or to pass the course they are studying.
+Some want to add new knowledge and expand their horizons.
+Others have to learn extra for their career or to pass the course they are studying.

-I personally take online courses is to add insight and I love learning new things.
+I take online courses to add insight and love learning new things.
 In addition, it is also very fond of the method and way of delivering the material.
-For example, some time ago I took a course google IT Professional Certificates offered by Google through Coursera.
+For example, some time ago, I took a course called google IT Professional Certificates offered by Google through Coursera.

-I followed him because I wanted to know how the Google team delivered the materials, materials, and the advanced.
-The curriculum offered does look innovative, and structured.
-The instructors are also very passionate about teaching with all backgrounds.
+I followed him because I wanted to know how the Google team delivered the materials, materials, and advanced.
+The curriculum offered does look innovative and structured.
+The instructors are also very passionate about teaching from all backgrounds.
 This program introduces me to troubleshooting, customer service, networking, operating systems, system administration, and security.
-It’s interesting, isn’t it?
+It’s interesting.
 Those are all the foundations you need to know in the IT world, and the good news is I learned directly from IT experts like Google.